CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

     ![](../media/h53.png)

      >**Note:** Record the ACR name.
-You’ll need to supply the ACR name again later in th Challenge.
+You’ll need to supply the ACR name again later in the challenge.

 1. Enter the following command at the Terminal window prompt and then press **Enter**.
-This command signs you in to the ACR instance.
+This command signs you into the ACR instance.

    ```
    az acr login --name "$ACR_NAME"